 Thanks to our gracious hosts at Tin Dragon Trail Cottages, and thanks to all the welcoming people of north east Tasmania.
 To have someone hold the door open past closing time because they’ve seen our car pull up, is a lovely gesture.

-And we must also say thanks to Des Brown of Eagles Nest Retreat near Sheffield (so across towards the north west side of the state).
+We must also say thanks to Des Brown of Eagles Nest Retreat near Sheffield (so across towards the north west side of the state).
 We wrote an article for Des about his Love in Tasmania campaign about 18 months ago, and apparently Graham and Christine contacted Think Tasmania at his suggestion.
 We mention this because we like to see a spirit of networking and co-operation between operators from all regions of Tasmania.
 Just saying!

-*Apologies to Ross Baker, who makes golf clubs at Barnbougle Lost Farm.
+And apologies to Ross Baker, who makes golf clubs at Barnbougle Lost Farm.
 We had hoped to visit to see his intriguing work, but didn’t make it that far north this time.
 And we were also hoping for a taste of cheese from Yondover Goat Dairy, but unfortunately they were closed.
 Anne from Berries Cafe in Derby is recuperating from an operation; and then there’s Scottsdale Art Gallery Cafe and Oakdene Gardens and Museum.
 Shall I go on?
 Like I said, we’ll be back!

 31 August ~ We’re very pleased to say we have now published…